Data Center Atlas

 What it does

 Layer 0 (World).
-A dark world map with glowing dots at the major data center clusters: Northern Virginia, Frankfurt, Singapore, Mumbai, Dallas, Phoenix, Tokyo, and more.
-Dot size is proportional to cluster capacity.
+A dark world map with glowing pillars at major data center clusters: Northern Virginia, Frankfurt, Singapore, Mumbai, Dallas, Phoenix, Tokyo, and more.
+Pillar height is proportional to approximate cluster capacity.

 What this is not